FreskyZ/fine/docs/ipv6.md

     def close():
         server.close()
     return accept, close
-accept, close = f()
 ```
-- client side use this, try make it not short to distinguish data packets and non data packets
-  `echo hello1234501234567890123456789012345678901234567890123456789012345678901234567890123456789123456789 | nc -N {ip} {port}`
-- to reduce noice, change trace rule to tcp dport 8001 and tcp sport 8001

 - or use netcat: docker run --rm -p 8001:8001 alpine sh -c "nc -l -p 8001 -c 'read line; echo ECHO: \$line; exit'",
   nc is default in alpine busybox, but this nc does support -6, which may be ok, and not support -c, which is not ok
-- or use socat: socat TCP-LISTEN:8001,fork,reuseaddr EXEC:"/bin/sh -c \"read line; echo ECHO: \$line\"",
+- or use socat: socat TCP-LISTEN:8001,fork,reuseaddr EXEC:"/bin/sh -c \"read line; echo ECHO: \$line\"", this need
-  this need install, and does not print information messages
+  install, and does not print information messages
+- or use the main web server and run node fetch at client side, while this trace mainly work on ip packets, multiple
+  http connections may mess up trace records

+trace packet flow from other machine to containers with default network

+- `docker run -it --rm --name tcpserver1 -p 8001:8001 python`
+- run python `accept, close = listen(8001)`, and then` accept()`
+- client side, try make it not short to distinguish data packets and non data packets
+  `echo hello1234501234567890123456789012345678901234567890123456789012345678901234567890123456789123456789 | nc -N {ip} {port}`
+- to reduce noice, change trace rule to `tcp dport 8001` and `tcp sport 8001`
 - note that previous ip link command output runs with akari that listen 8001 inside a composed container
-  and a non-composed container listening 5678, with this command the non-composed container is listening 8001,
+  and a non-composed container listening 5678, with this command the non-composed container is listening
-  I assume if you understand or follow previous sections you know how the related veth pair and rules in
+  8001, I assume if you understand or follow previous sections you know how the related veth pair and rules
-  nat-prerouting-and-output chain look like?
+  in nat-prerouting-and-output chain look like?
-- not fetch('https://example.com:8001'), there seems to be multiple tcp packets for http request and response

 ```
 # ip packet 1